GitToTheHub/cordova-plugin-googlemaps-2/README.md

 If your app only needs a simple, static map, the Google Maps JavaScript API may be sufficient.
 But if you want performance, smooth gestures, native behavior, and advanced map capabilities, the native SDK provides a clearly superior experience.

 In Browser platform, this plugin uses Google Maps JavaScript API.
-It should work as PWA (progressive web application), but the device has to be online.

-In order to work for all platforms, this plugin provides own API instead of each original APIs.
+In order to work for all platforms, this plugin provides its own API instead of each original APIs.
 You can write your code similar to the Google Maps JavaScript API.
 You can read more about here [What is the difference between this plugin and Google Maps JavaScript API v3?](#what-is-the-difference-between-this-plugin-and-google-maps-javascript-api-v3)

 ## Guides